achristen/Meteobike/readme.md

 ### Installing the DHT 22 Sensor

 The DHT22 is a low-cost digital temperature and humidity sensor.
 It contains a capacitive humidity sensor and a thermistor (resistor that changes with temperature).
-It transfers data digitally to your Raspberry Pi Zero W. You need jsut three cables to connect the DHT22 to the Raspberry Pi Zero W - one for power (red), one for the signal (orange) and one for the ground (brown).
+It transfers data digitally to your Raspberry Pi Zero W. You need just three cables to connect the DHT22 to the Raspberry Pi Zero W - one for power (red), one for the signal (orange) and one for the ground (brown).

 ![IMG_dht22](IMG_dht22.jpg)

-To enable communication with the Enter the following commands into the command line on the Raspberry Pi Zero to install the communication with the Adafruit DHT 22 library:
+To enable communication with the DHT22 , enter the following commands into the command line on the Raspberry Pi Zero to install first the Adafruit DHT 22 library:

     $ sudo apt-get update
     $ sudo apt-get install build-essential python-dev python-openssl git